OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-16.md

 ## 1 Kings 16:1

-Now the word of the Lord came to Jehu the son of Hanani against Baasha, saying,
+The message from the Lord was delivered to Jehu the son of Hanani concerning Baasha, saying,

 ## 1 Kings 16:2